TallKite/linnstrument-firmware/README.md

 If you accidentally long-press the Update OS button, the display will go blank.
 To return to normal, just unplug your Linnstrument.

-# ======= UPDATING / UNINSTALLING =======
+#  UPDATING / UNINSTALLING

 IMPORTANT: Updating to a newer version of microLinn is done normally.
-But if you want to go back to an official (non-microtonal) version of the firmware, there's an extra step.
+Put the new .bin file next to the updater app, etc. But if you want to go back to an official (non-microtonal) version of the firmware, there's an extra step.
 Just before you run the updater, on the Global Settings screen, tap the pad to the right of the "Update OS" pad (17th column, 3rd row from the bottom) so that it turns dark blue.
 If on a LinnStrument 128, tap the pad just above the calibration pad (16th column, 5th row).
 This tells your LinnStrument to *uninstall* microLinn.
 This deletes all your microtonal data, necessary in order to avoid deleting your calibration data and all your user settings.
+Don't uninstall when updating to a newer version of microLinn, because you'll delete your microtonal data needlessly.

-# ======= MAIN MENU =======
+#  MAIN MENU

 To go to the main microLinn menu, on the Global Settings screen, long-press the lower left pad (VIEW MAIN).
 Once the edo (notes per octave) is set to anything other than OFF, VIEW MAIN turns light blue and you can short-press it.
 On a LinnStrument 200, you can also tap the green button in column 17.